bloatless/pile/README.md

 #### Using HTTP REST API

-Log messages can be send to your Pile instance using a simple post request:
+Log messages can be sent to your Pile instance using a simple post request:

 ```
 POST https://pile.yourdomain.com/api/v1/log